eslint-community/governance/GOVERNANCE.md

 of the projects of the organization.
 The mechanism to propose such a change is a GitHub pull request.
 Collaborators review and merge (_land_) pull requests following the [CONTRIBUTING](CONTRIBUTING.md) guidelines.

+Collaborators can communicate in private with the Core Team [on GitHub](https://github.com/eslint-community/collaborators/discussions).

 ### Collaborator activities